JMC Software AG

 9 Legal guarantee

-9.2 If a product preferably a service or a part thereof is the subject of an action for infringement of industrial property rights, JMC may, at its option, either procure for Customer the right to use the item free of any liability for infringement of intellectual property rights, replace the product by another which fulfills the essential contractual features, modify the product so that it no longer infringes any intellectual property rights, or, if none of the above options is feasible at commercially reasonable expense, take back the product and refund the purchase price less amortization on the basis of a five-year straight-line depreciation.
+9.2 If a product preferably a service or a part thereof is the subject of an action for infringement of industrial property rights, CONVOTIS may, at its option, either procure for Customer the right to use the item free of any liability for infringement of intellectual property rights, replace the product by another which fulfills the essential contractual features, modify the product so that it no longer infringes any intellectual property rights, or, if none of the above options is feasible at commercially reasonable expense, take back the product and refund the purchase price less amortization on the basis of a five-year straight-line depreciation.

-10.1 JMC shall be liable for culpably caused direct damage incurred by Customer in connection with the contractually agreed performance of services.
+10.1 CONVOTIS shall be liable for culpably caused direct damage incurred by Customer in connection with the contractually agreed performance of services.
 Liability for indirect damages and consequential damages, such as loss of profit, additional expenses, additional personnel costs, unrealized savings, claims of third parties or loss of data, etc., is excluded.

 10.3 Liability shall be limited to 30% of the actual damage incurred, but not more than the amount of the annual remuneration under the contract concerned and up to a maximum amount of CHF 100,000.

-10.4 The limitations of liability in this clause 10 shall not apply to personal injury and not insofar as JMC has acted intentionally or with gross negligence or insofar as mandatory statutory provisions conflict therewith.
+10.4 The limitations of liability in this clause 10 shall not apply to personal injury and not insofar as CONVOTIS has acted intentionally or with gross negligence or insofar as mandatory statutory provisions conflict therewith.

 Special provisions for individual contract types